 Mary Henderson Psychotherapist PsychD MNCS Accred

 I currently work within NHS referral mental health service as well as running my own successful private practice as a Psychotherapeutic Counsellor, I personally love my chosen profession and really enjoy meeting new people and working together, whatever their difficulties, is a privilege!

-I understand on a personal level, loneliness due to my past serious illness, and how this can cause fear, loneliness and or with anxiety.
-Therefore I can bring support with personal and professional knowledge along with tools to help ease life at a difficult time. which can often lead to difficulties through fear, numbness, anxiety resulting in trauma and sometimes leading onto PTSD.
+I understand on a personal level, loneliness and traumatic medical difficulties due to my past serious illness, I know how this can cause fear, loneliness and/or anxiety.
+Therefore I can bring support with personal and professional knowledge along with tools to help ease life at difficult times.
+Often those difficult times lead to fear, numbness, anxiety resulting in trauma and sometimes leading onto PTSD.

-My belief is that each person is an individual with personal individual needs and my unique approach and skill sets accommodate this.
+My belief is that each person is an individual with personal individual needs and my unique approach and skill sets accommodates this.

 My goal is to exclusively focus on my clients and treat with respect!
-(Treat as I would like to be treated)!
+(Treat as I would like to be treated) is my motto!

-It should be noted like all therapy it is a two way relationship and commitment is needed from both sides to make effective progress, working through trauma, loss and/or grief as well as many other difficult experiences proves to have a very rewarding outcome.
+It should be noted like all therapy it is a two way relationship and commitment is needed from both sides to make effective progress, working through trauma, loss and/or grief as well as many other difficult experiences proves to have a very rewarding outcome to wellbeing.